 - MCLG Maximum Contaminant Level Goal, or the level of a contaminant in drinking water below which there is no known or expected risk to health.
 MCLGs allow for a margin of safety. - MCL Maximum Contaminant Level, or the highest level of a contaminant that is allowed in drinking water.
 MCLs are set as close to the MCLGs as feasible using the best available treatment technology.
 To understand the possible health effects described for many regulated constituents, a person would have to drink 2 liters of water every day at the MCL level for a lifetime to have a one-in-a-million chance of having the described health effect. - MRDL: Maximum Residual Disinfectant Level or MRDL: The highest level of a disinfectant allowed in drinking water.
 There is convincing evidence that addition of a disinfectant is necessary for the control of microbial contaminants. - MRDLG: Maximum residual disinfectant level goal.
 The level of a drinking water disinfectant below which there is no known or expected risk to health.
 MRDLGs do not reflect the benefits of the use of disinfectants to control microbial contaminants. - AL Action Level, or the concentration of a contaminant which, when exceeded, triggers treatment or other requirements which a water system must follow.
 Non-Detects (ND) laboratory analysis indicates that the contaminant is not present. - Parts per million (ppm) or Milligrams per liter (mg/l) explained as a relation to time and money as one part per million corresponds to one minute in two years or a single penny in \$10,000. - Parts per billion (ppb) or Micrograms per liter explained as a relation to time and money as one part per billion corresponds to one minute in 2,000 years, or a single penny in \$10,000,000. - Nephelometric Turbidity Unit (NTU) nephelometric turbidity unit is a measure of the clarity of water.
-Turbidity in excess of 5 NTU is just noticeable to the average person. - BDL- Below Detection Level

-TT - Treatment Technique or a required process intended to reduce the level of a contaminant in drinking water.
+Turbidity in excess of 5 NTU is just noticeable to the average person. - BDL- Below Detection Level - TT Treatment Technique or a required process intended to reduce the level of a contaminant in drinking water. - LRAA Locational running annual average

-Contaminant Violation Yes/No Level Detected Range of Detections Date of Sample Unit Measurement MCLG MCL Likely Source of Contamination RTCR No 0 NA 2020 N/A 0 0 Human and Animal Waste Turbidity No Ave .045 .0407 2020 NTU N/A TT Soil runoff Copper No 90 th % .252 .302 July-Aug.
-2020 ppm 1.3 AL=1.3 Corrosion of household plumbing systems; erosion of natural deposits; leaching from wood preservatives Nitrate No .703 NA 2020 ppm 10 10 Runoff from fertilizer use, leaching from septic tanks, sewage, Erosion of natural deposits Lead No 90 th % BDL BDL- .00247 July-Aug.
-2020 ppb 0 AL=15 Corrosion of household plumbing systems, erosion of natural deposits Sodium No 8.64 NA May 2020 ppm N/A N/A Erosion of natural deposits; used in water treatment TTHM [Total trihalomethanes] No 44 17-44 2020 ppb N/A 80 By-product of drinking water chlorination Halo acetic Acids (HAA5) No 33 14-58 2020 ppb N/A 60 By-product of drinking water disinfection.
-Total Organic Carbon No Ave.
-46.97% removal 38.36- 58.5% 2020 % Removal TT TT 15% Removal Required Naturally present in the environment.
+LRAA - Locational Contaminant Violation Yes/No Level Detected Range of Detections Date of Sample Unit Measurement MCLG MCL Likely Source of Contamination RTCR No 0 NA 2023 N/A 0 0 Human and Animal Waste Turbidity No Ave.
+036 .020050 2023 NTU N/A TT Soil runoff Copper No 90 th % .304 .0143344 July-Aug.
+2023 ppm 1.3 AL=1.3 Corrosion of household plumbing systems; erosion of natural deposits; leaching from wood preservatives Nitrate No .559 NA 2023 ppm 10 10 Runoff from fertilizer use, leaching from septic tanks, sewage, Erosion of natural deposits Lead No $90^{ ext{th}}\%$ BDL0041 July-Aug.
+2023 ppb 0 AL=15 Corrosion of household plumbing systems, erosion of natural deposits Sodium No 10.5 NA 2023 ppm N/A N/A Erosion of natural deposits; used in water treatment TTHM [Total trihalomethane s] No LRAA 46 24-76 2023 ppb N/A 80 By-product of drinking water chlorination Halo acetic Acids (HAA5) No LRAA 31 21-46 2023 ppb N/A 60 By-product of drinking water disinfection.
+Total Organic Carbon2 No Ave.
+Removal 39% 35% - 43% 2023 % Removal TT TT 20% Ave.
+Removal Required Naturally present in the environment.
 Radiological Testing Radium 226 (pci/1) No .278 NA Feb.
 2019 Pci/1 N/A 5 Erosion of natural deposits Chlorine No Ave.
-1.29 .6-2.0 2020 ppm 4 4 Water additive used to control microbes.
+1.525 1.1-1.9 2023 Mg/L 4 4 Water additive used to control microbes.